stenito/fasticons/README.md

 ## Available icons

+I will add new icons as i need them or when requested.
+[Request new or additional icons here](https://github.com/stenito/fasticons/labels/new%20icon%20request).

 > This is a screenshot of the icons.
 The quality of the SVG icons is razorsharp :).

 ![Available icons](https://raw.githubusercontent.com/stenito/fasticons/master/doc%20assets/fasticons.png)